 DON'T GET SCAMMED WITH THREATENING PHONE CALLS IRS will NEVER call threatening you with jail and asking for payment.
 Don't get scammed.
 When you get such a call, conference in 800-CALL-FBI.
 The calls will stop.
 Read about it hereHow to register your Surveillance Cameras?
 Why register?
 By registering, you can help solve crime in SaratogaThe Santa Clara County Sheriff’s Office would like to introduce a great resource website called CrimeReports.com.
 It allows free access to the last six months of reported crimes, including jurisdiction and location.
 CrimeReports.com also hosts a Camera Registration Program.
 This is a great way for the public to take a more active role in helping solve crimes in their community while protecting their own homes.
 By registering the location of your home security cameras, you might assist the Sheriff’s Office in supplying information needed to catch criminals that have burglarized your neighbors.
 Having camera footage of suspects is one of the most valuable tools law enforcement can use to identify criminal suspects.
 Your information is kept secure and never made public.
 You would still own the cameras, and your participation is always voluntary.
 To register your security camera, go to www.CrimeReports.com and click on the “register my camera” link.
 Then select the Santa Clara County Sheriff’s Office as your local law enforcement agency.

-WHAT IS A TYPICAL BREAK-IN LIKE?
-WHAT IS THEIR MODUS OPERANDI?
+WHAT IS A TYPICAL BURGLARY'S MODUS OPERANDI?
 Here are the steps to a typical break-in: 1 They ring your door bell to check if anyone is at home.
 No response?
 2. They check your fence gate.
 Oh, it is open?
 3 They are in your backyard now.
 They are looking for a window or door left open.
 4 Nothing is open?
 Never mind.
 It takes them 2 seconds to shatter your window or patio door to get an entry into your home, without triggering the door sensors.
 If you don't have a motion sensor - that may allow them a free romp into your home.They are in.
 If you have a motion sensor they are behaving like pet and crawling.
 Sometimes they will target breaking into the Master Bedroom door only - since it typically does not have a motion sensor.
 Many a times they are looking to break into the Master Bed Room as it typically does NOT have a motion sensor.
 If they break a window and you don't have a Glass Break sensor, there are no triggers.
 5. They grab whatever they can and are gone in less than 10 minutes.What are they looking to steal?There are different tiers of thieves There are the ones who are looking for anything, to feed their habits.
 If you read the Sheriff report, there are reports of folks being caught with drugs.
 These guys will take anything easy to grab and run Then you have sophisticated thieves, who are very smart and have a solid understanding of how to break-in, going after your valuables They are looking for things that cannot be traceable - Gold ornaments - The high ticket expensive items Some theory says - their "Return on Investment" is $30K to $100K and if we don't provide them that return, they will go find another neighborhood.

 - Clearly mark your home address, big contrasting numbers in front, facing the street unobstructed. - If you have a gate, note that it could also lock out the police.
 Tell the police office your gate code. - Don't hide a key outside but consider a locking spare key holder

-Deterrents - Inside the home ◙Call the non-emergency number of the Sheriff's office and invite them to assess "how safe your home is" it is a free service ◙ Look into putting alarm systems - please turn on the alarm in the night too prior to sleeping.
+DETERRENTS INSIDE YOUR HOME ◙Call the non-emergency number of the Sheriff's office and invite them to assess "how safe your home is" it is a free service ◙ Place cameras inside the home to monitor when you are away ◙ Look into putting alarm systems - please turn on the alarm in the night too prior to sleeping.
 We have heard of homes being broken into in the middle of the night. –- Ensure that your alarm sound is heard outside the home (place a unit outside your home) –Motion Sensors, Windows/Door Sensors, Glass sensors, Outdoor alarm unit •Protect your data (photos, videos, SS#, personal records to avoid identity thefts, you can even lock your credit history). ◙Protect your data on the cloud, in case you happen to lose your computers and laptops ◙ Document your serial numbers of valuable items.
 Scratch your driver's license number into valuable items, putting CA in front of the number.
 Items to mark include cameras, laptops, computers.
 They are very valuable proof points to catch the thieves and prove it in court. ◙Scan your social security cards, passports, marriage certificates etc. and back them onto the cloud.
 Insurance pays a maximum of couple hundred dollars for replacing papers.
 This is woefully insufficient.
 If you plan to keep papers at home, check with your insurance for additional coverage. • Keep your backup drives locked at a place outside of home eg. work.
 Do not keep jewellery at home but in the bank locker. • Password protect every single computer and hard drive you have - you don't want someone else to get access to your personal files. ◙Dowels at all windows and sliding door for added security, don't make it easy for these guys to break in - put every and all deterrents in place.
 Make a video of your home and/or take pictures of all valuable stuff at home.
 Save it online or back it up and store in a bank (see below). ◙Doors: - Break-in attempts happen after confirmation of "no one at home" by ringing the front door bell .
 Install a doorbell/camera device that sends a video of anyone who gets near your "door bell camera".
 With these devices, you can even talk to the person at the front door, while you vacation in Hawaii, without the person knowing if you are truly at home or not - Lock the doors, do not leave them open, not even for pets - All doors leading to the outside should have solid cores, 1" deadbolts and long screws so the door can't be kicked in - Pay special attention to the security of the garage side door.
 Is it locked? - use a peephole with 190 degree view and do not answer if you don't know the person

 ◙Windows - Lock all windows while sleeping (burglaries rise in the summer when people leave their windows unlocked) - Use ventilation locks as well as auxiliary locks on the windows - Make sure all windows, including bathroom windows, are locked when you leave the home ◙Garage: - Keep garage doors closed unless actually in the garage - Keep tools out of view - Keep side doors locked